 Boats between mainland Greece and the Cyclades still run on a very frequent schedule in October.
-This is a good time to travel to the popular getaway destinations of Santorini and Mykonos as the weather is still warm, and yet the cost of travelling can be as much as 50% lower than during the peak summer months.
+This is a good time to travel to the popular getaway destinations of Santorini and Mykonos.
+The weather is still warm, and yet the cost of travelling can be as much as 50% lower than during the peak summer months.

-The Cyclades provide the quintessential Greek getaway – traditional villages filled with blue and white Cycladic houses, pristine sandy beaches with secluded coves and azure waters, and sunset panoramas that look like something straight off a postcard.
+The Cyclades provide the quintessential Greek getaway.
+Here you will find traditional villages filled with blue and white Cycladic houses, pristine sandy beaches with secluded coves and azure waters, and sunset panoramas that look like something straight off a postcard.

-If you are visiting Greece in October, you can also consider travelling to some of the lesser-known islands in the Cyclades – maybe Amorgos, with its quaint villages, dramatic Hozoviotissa Monastery, old churches, and Venetian monuments, or perhaps Folegandros for its rugged nature, hiking, and camping.
+If you are visiting Greece in October, you can also consider travelling to some of the lesser-known islands in the Cyclades.
+Perhaps you could schedule a trip to Amorgos, with its quaint villages, dramatic Hozoviotissa Monastery, old churches, and Venetian monuments.
+Alternatively, you may be interested in travelling to Folegandros for its rugged nature, hiking, and camping.

 The Saronic Gulf Islands

-Thessaloniki is Greece’s second-largest city and a wonderful year-round travel destination.
-Since Thessaloniki is situated in the northern part of the country, the weather is usually a little cooler than in Athens, Southern Greece, and the Cyclades.
+Thessaloniki is Greece’s second-largest city.
+It is a wonderful year-round travel destination.
+Since it is situated in the northern part of the country, the weather is usually a little cooler than in Athens, Southern Greece, and the Cyclades.

 Ioannina sits on the banks of the beautiful Pamvotida Lake.
-This was a very important trade city during the Ottoman era and as you wander around the narrow streets, you will stumble across dozens of well-preserved Ottoman houses and mosques.
+This was a very important trade city during the Ottoman era.
+Indeed as you wander around the narrow streets, you will stumble across dozens of well-preserved Ottoman houses and mosques.